HL7/fhir-us-ndh/input/pagecontent/ndapi-ig.md

 ![NationalDirectoryApiDiagram](NDH Exchange.png)

 ### National Directory API Capabilities
 The NDH supports the FHIR Search mechanism for Distributed Workflow Directory to query data from the NDH.
-The supported search paramters are defined in the National Directory API capability statement.
+The supported search parameters are defined in the National Directory API capability statement.
-***[NDH CapabilityStatement]***
+***[NDH Server CapabilityStatement]***

 ### National Directory API Subscription
 #### When to use Subscription